-Session Details Academic Standards Common Core ELA Common Core Math Session One: Be an Entrepreneur Students explore well-known businesses by matching entrepreneurs to their businesses, and identifying their own entrepreneurial traits.
-Objectives: The students will be able to: Recognize the impact entrepreneurs have on a region Apply traits that are common to successful entrepreneurs to their own skills and abilities Financial Literacy 4.EI.1.
-Analyze how different jobs require different skills, training, and tools.
-4.EI.2.
-Explain how an individual's interests, knowledge, and abilities can affect job and career choice.
-4.EI.3.
-Research jobs related to a career of interest.
-4.EI.4.
-Classify the types of businesses run by local entrepreneurs.
-4.EI.5.
-Describe how people form businesses to meet customers' needs while generating income for themselves.
+Session Details Academic Standards Common Core ELA Common Core Math Session One: Be an Entrepreneur Students explore well-known businesses by matching entrepreneurs to their businesses and identifying their own entrepreneurial traits.
+Objectives: Students will: Recognize the impact entrepreneurs have on a region Apply traits that are common to successful entrepreneurs to their own skills and abilities Social Studies E.2.1 Explain how individual wants and needs impact the production of goods and service.
 Reading for Information RI.4.1-2 RI.4.4 RI.4.7 Reading Foundations RF.4.3-4 Speaking and Listening SL.4.1 SL.4.3 Language L.4.3-4 L.4.6 Mathematical Practices 1-2 4-7 Session Two: Resources-Tools for Entrepreneurs Students are introduced to resources and, working in teams, use this information to create new businesses.
-Objectives: The students will be able to: Define natural, human, and capital resources Describe how products and services use resources Social Studies E2.4.2 Identify the basic elements of Washington state's economic system, including agriculture, businesses, industry, natural resources, and labor.
-E2.4.3 Identify examples of the variety of resources (human capital, physical capital, and natural resources) that are used to produce goods and services in Washington state.
-E2.4.4 Explain why individuals and businesses specialize and trade in Washington state.
+Objectives: Students will: Define natural, human, and capital resources Describe how products and services use resources Social Studies E.5.1 Examine the various types of resources required to provide goods and services.
 Reading for Information RI.4.4 RI.4.7 Reading Foundations RF.4.3-4 Writing W.4.2 W.4.8 Speaking and Listening SL.4.1-5 Language L.4.3-4 L.4.1-6 Mathematical Practices 1-2 4-8 Session Three: Hot Dog Stand Game Students learn the fundamental tasks performed by a business owner by playing the Hot Dog Stand game and tracking their revenue and expenses.
-Objectives: The students will be able to: Track the revenue and expenses of a business Identify the fundamental tasks required to run a business Explain the importance of keeping an accurate account of a business's financial information Social Studies E1.4.2 Compare the costs and benefits of individual choices.
-Financial Literacy 4.FD.6.
-Explain how limited personal financial resources affect the choices people make.
-4.FD.7.
-Make a decision based on the description of an acceptable outcome.
-4.FD.8.
-Construct a plan to achieve a specific, measurable goal.
+Objectives: Students will: Track the revenue and expenses of a business Identify the fundamental tasks required to run a business Explain the importance of keeping an accurate account of a business's financial information Social Emotional Learning 2B.
+Identify and utilize skills needed in organization and self-motivation.
+2C.
+Demonstrate ability to set and accomplish specific tasks and goals.
 Reading for Information RI.4.2-4 RI.4.7 Reading Foundations RF.4.3-4 Speaking and Listening SL.4.1 SL.4.3 Language L.4.1 L.4.3-6 NBT 4.4 NF.4.7 Mathematical Practices 1-7